support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists

 Cimbrian women fighting Roman soldiers at the Battle of Vercellae by Karl Ludwig Adolf Ehrhardt.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 19th century · germany · europe · weapon · army · battlefield · battle · wagon · hitch · woman · engraving · invasion · spear · rome · italy · lazio · black and white · 2nd century bc · mzengraving · / Bridgeman Images